Frequently asked questions

 Where do I find the model number for my appliance?

 Model numbers can be found inside the door or on the back of the unit.
 However, model number locations can differ by manufacturer and appliance type.
-If you are not able to find the model number on you appliance, the model number can be found on your receipt.
-If you retail receipt does not have the model number, you may find it on the manual or on the manufacturer’s website.
+If you are not able to find the model number on your appliance, the model number can be found on your receipt.
+If your retail receipt does not have the model number, you may find it on the manual or on the manufacturer’s website.

 Where can I find the serial number for my appliance?